Duong37/capisoft-interndocs/backend/docs/task.md

 - Duplicate your existing frontend code - no need to change the layout and components yet.
 - add a view, similar to the login view, which is meant for registering a user
 - Add login, register and logout functions using firebase (no need to check if the user is authenticated yet)

+***Task 4: Link the global auth state to the backend you created***

+- Within your backend create an auth endpoint.
+This simply return the user information and is meant to check whether the user is authenticated.
+- Use Axios (and Axios Interceptors) & TanStack Query to check whether the user is authenticated.
+This can then be saved to the global auth state.
+- Once this is done you can handle the logic for private and public routes.